In This Article

-Offsets can be removed one by one or—as is often the case with haworthias and sempervivum— they grow several offsets at once, eventually filling the pot with a clump of plants.
+Offsets can be removed one by one, or—as is often the case with haworthias and sempervivum— they grow several offsets at once, eventually filling the pot with a clump of plants.
 These clumps can be gently divided and replanted to create several smaller containers with several rosettes.
-Alternatively, offsets may be removed one at a time as they grow and then replanted.
+Alternatively, offsets may be removed and replanted one at a time as they grow.

-Step 1: Fill an appropriately-sized container for each of the offsets you plan to remove with succulent soil or another well-draining soil mix.
+Step 1: For each of the offsets you plan to remove, fill an appropriately-sized container with succulent soil or another well-draining soil mix.